SWAT-engineering/kiwi-air-monitor/server/README.md

 # Server documentation & setup for Kiwi

-The Kiwi Air Monitor can optionally send measurments to an MQTT server.
+The Kiwi Air Monitor can optionally send measurements to an MQTT server.
 This allows for building management and remote updates of settings & firmware.

 This directory contains: